marqo-ai/marqo/examples/ImageSearchGuide/ImageSearchGuide.md

 One solution is to upload all the images to Github and access them through urls.
 This is OK in this case as we only have 5 images.
 However, if we think big, are you really going to upload and download 1 million images with a larger dataset?
 I guess the answer is __NO__, so here is the solution.

-We can put the local images in a local server for easier access from marqo in dock by
+We can put the local images in a docker server for easier access from marqo in dock by
 ```python
 import subprocess
 local_dir = "./data"